Safer Bed-sharing

 If you or your partner:

-• Smoke, if there is any smoking in the home or if you smoked during
+• smokes, if there is any smoking in the home or if you smoked during

 pregnancy

-• Have taken any medications or drugs that make you feel sleepy
+• have taken any medications that make you feel sleepy

 If your baby: